 (F) Proposals submitted in accordance with the requirements herein shall be posted by the County within ten (10) business days after acceptance such proposals by the Board.
-Posting shall be on the County's website or by publication, in a newspaper of general circulation in the area in which the contract is to be performed with a summary of the proposal(s) and the location where copies of the proposal(s) are available for inspection.
-The County may also publish the notice in a newspaper of general circulation in the area in which the contract is to be performed A copy of the proposal shall also be made available for public inspection by Procurement Services.
+Posting shall be on the County's website and by publication in a newspaper of general circulation in the area in which the contract is to be performed with a summary of the proposal(s) and the location where copies of the proposal(s) are available for inspection.
+A copy of the proposal shall also be made available for public inspection by Procurement Services, the County's website will be the primarylocation of such documents.